xDavidSalazar/first_test/README.md

 # first_test
-First time creating a repository
+First time creating a repository.

+## Description
+This is made for testing and exploration of Git/GitHub Functions.